bitnami/containers/containers/tomcat/README.md

 # Accessing your Tomcat server from the host

-To access your web server from your host machine you can ask Docker to map a random port on your host to port `8080` of the container.
+To access your web server from your host machine you can ask Docker to map a random port on your host to port `8080` exposed in the container.

 ```bash
 docker run --name tomcat -P bitnami/tomcat